pratikshabhalerao02/FastQC/README.md

 11. Overrepresented sequences
 12. Adapter Content

-**Input For the tool will be Fastq format (Extentions - ".fq" ,".fastq")( Example files are shared in Input folder for reference.) which is standared out of NGS platforms.**
+**Input - Query input files are FASTQ (.fq/.fastq )( Example files are shared in Input folder for reference.) which is standared out of NGS platforms.**

 **Output of the tool will be a .html with all the information ( Output file of example files are also provided in Output folder.)**